datacult/AE-coding-conventions/dc-dbt_style.md

 * **transform/staging** : Database to host all development workflows, materialized tables and views to be validated & QAed before pushing to production.  <br> For easy data retrieval and it can organized into different **schemas** based on dbt project layout as follows:
     * Staging : All other models that need to be validated and QAed by users before pushing to production
     * Marts : Only for Facts, Dimensions and aggregated reporting table to be exposed to BI layers.
-    * Intermediate/Logic :- Business Logic and source data transformations that won't be queried by downstream users for reporting purposes.
+    * Intermediate/intermediate :- Business intermediate and source data transformations that won't be queried by downstream users for reporting purposes.
     * Tests (Optional)

 * **analytics** : This database will contain production ready (cleaned, on a schedule, query-ready) dimension and fact tables. <br> For easy data retrieval and it can organized into different **schemas** based on dbt project layout as follows: